novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 {{ resize_image(path="ann-in-scala-1/images/ann.png", width=600, height=600, op="fit") }}

-Above picture descibes a network we are going to implement.
+Above picture describes a network we are going to implement.

-- _N_ is a number of features, i.e. remaning columns from the input dataset.
+- _N_ is a number of features, i.e. remaining columns from the input dataset.

 - Each layer is fully connected with next layer.
 I draw each layer by skipping middle neurons to get smaller visual overhead.

-- Between each layer we have weights which form linear equasions via dot product `x` * `w` + `bias`.
+- Between each layer we have weights which form linear equations via dot product `x` * `w` + `bias`.

 - Each layer has its own activation functions.
 We use ReLU (Rectified Linear Unit) and Sigmoid functions.

 # Forward Propagation

-Basic idea of neural network implementation is to leverage math principals for maxtrix and vector multiplication.
-As neural network is going to be fully conected from layer to layer, we can represent learning and opmization algorithms as following:
+Basic idea of neural network implementation is to leverage math principals for matrix and vector multiplication.
+As neural network is going to be fully connected from layer to layer, we can represent learning and optimization algorithms as following:

 ## Dimensions